 Make sure to make use of the space in the title to convince your viewers to click on your title.
 Google gives you 600 pixels for your SEO title, so make the most out of it correctly.
 Make sure that the title you will use would be enticing enough that your readers will be persuaded to go through your article.

-3. Do not forget to incorporate your site name
+3. Incorporate your site name

 Just because you have your keywords does not mean that it is already a good SEO title.
 You should also consider adding your own brand.
 If people search for a certain keyword and they would see your site name many times, they are more likely to click yours.
 If you do not include your brand, there is also a chance that Google changes the title for you!
 So, better to do it yourself.